401-Midterm-Project-Org/planning-docs/final/teamagreement.md

 **What will your team do if one person is taking over the project and not letting the other members contribute?**

 - Address concerns with individual directly first
-  - we will assume that this is done out of enthusiasm and not with malicious intent
+  - We will assume that this is done out of enthusiasm and not with malicious intent
 - If issue persists, bring in Jacob as mediator
 - Work together in pair programming sessions to help avoid miscommunication with blockers